normrubin/phonics/README.md

    - Get one from: [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens)
    - The token is validated immediately against the Hugging Face API
    - If valid, it's saved to the `ENV` file automatically
-2. **Trigger Word** - Enter your unique identifier (e.g., your child's name)
+2. **Trigger Word** - Enter your unique identifier

-   - Should be a combination of letters and underscores that is not a common word the model has already seen
+   - Should be a combination of letters and underscores that is not a word the model has already seen
    - This will be automatically added to all image captions during training
    - Saved to `config.json` for you